ArmanMK/ArmanMK.github.io/_projects/1_project.markdown

 In my research, I am studying the type of the phase transitions and universality classes of the proposed robustness metrics.

-This work has been presented in <a href="https://complenet18.weebly.com/" target="blank">CompleNet 2018</a> and is in preparation for submission to Physical Review E.
+This work has been presented in <a href="https://complenet18.weebly.com/" target="blank">CompleNet 2018</a> and <a href="https://dais-ita.org/pub" target="blank">Distributed Analytics and Information Science International Technology Alliance</a> and is in preparation for submission to Physical Review E.